-Experiencing a crisis of this magnitude highlights the critical importance of integrated health care actions.
-Keeping professionals articulated, mapping needs, recognizing the uniqueness of the situation and reassessing conduct and decisions at all times is fundamental.
+Experiencing crisis of a this magnitude highlights the critical importance of integrated health actions.
+Keeping care professionals articulated, mapping needs, recognizing the uniqueness of the situation and reassessing conduct and decisions at all times is fundamental.

 Only a small number of cases required hospitalization or specialized care.
 By applying a technical health care approach focused on risk stratification, assessment of clinical severity, and anticipation of conditions that could potentially evolve into emergencies, it was possible to maintain safe and appropriate care throughout the response.